Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Dataset Generation

 \subsection{Acquisition of simulation models}

-In this section, we explain the process for sculpturing our low-resolution (LR) and high-resolution (HR) simulation models ((b) and (c) in Fig. \ref{fig:meshes}, respectively) which are then used for generating semantically corresponding facial animation dataset.
+In this section, we explain the process for sculpturing our LR and HR simulation models ((b) and (c) in Figure \ref{fig:meshes}, respectively) which are then used for generating semantically corresponding facial animation dataset.

 \paragraph{\textbf{Anatomical model}} Following prior common approaches \cite{sifakis2005automatic, cong2015fully}, we construct an anatomically and biomechanically motivated simulation model of our subject's face.
 Given a HR neutral face mesh, we model the underlying anatomy including the cranium, mandible, teeth, and a comprehensive set of facial muscles with the aid of anatomical references.
 For each facial muscle, we calculate volumetric fiber directions by first tetrahedralizing the muscle and then applying the approach of \cite{choi2013skeletal}.
 Alternatively, a morphing approach such as \cite{ali-hamadi2013anatomy, cong2015fully} can also be employed to estimate the underlying anatomy.